SciML/DiffEqDocs.jl/docs/src/features/ensemble.md

   as without this, modifying the arguments of something in the `prob_func`, such as parameters or caches stored within the user function, are not necessarily thread-safe.
 If you know that your function is thread-safe, then setting this to `false` can improve performance when used with threads.
+For nested problems, e.g., SDE problems with custom noise processes, `deepcopy` might be insufficient.
+In such cases use a custom `prob_func`.

 One can specify a function `prob_func` which changes the problem.
 For example: